WifiLast/framepack_cython/FramePack/README.md

 Note that the initial progress may be slower than later diffusion as the device may need some warmup.

+## Experimental Relationship Trainers

+The **Experimental** accordion in the UI now exposes three lightweight online trainers via the `Relationship Trainer Mode` radio:

+- `hidden_state` (original): collects `(h_in, h_out)` per transformer block and fits a small MLP on the residual `h_out − h_in`.
+- `residual`: captures `(h_in, encoder, temb, mask, RoPE)` tuples so a per-block `DiTTimestepResidualTrainer` can learn the timestep residual and toggle inference to `h_base + gφ(h_in, T_t)`.
+- `modulation`: records timestep embeddings to distill the AdaLN γ(t)/β(t) outputs with `DiTTimestepModulationTrainer` and replay them directly during inference.

+Use the `Trainer Learning Rate` and `Trainer Batch Size` sliders to control how aggressive each post-generation update should be.
+After every video the app samples the requested number of cached tuples, runs one optimizer step for the selected mode, and logs the average loss.
+Trained predictors persist automatically under `Cache/runtime_caches` (hidden state, residual, and modulation have their own `.pt` files) and the overrides are cleared whenever you switch the radio back to `off`.

+Tips:

+- Start with small learning rates (1e-4) and moderate batch sizes (128–256) to avoid destabilising the DiT surrogate.
+- Residual/modulation predictors need previously collected tuples to be useful; let them warm up for a few generations before enabling them for production runs.
+- Disabling the mode removes all block overrides so inference falls back to vanilla FramePack without a restart.
+- Set `FRAMEPACK_RELATIONSHIP_SAMPLE_LIMIT` (default `2048`) if you need to control how many tuples are buffered per generation.

 # Sanity Check

 Before trying your own inputs, we highly recommend going through the sanity check to find out if any hardware or software went wrong.